AndreaCignoni/pands-project/README.md

 **Numpy**

 *Matplotlib* is used along with *NumPy* to provide an environment with an effective and fast numeric computing. *Numpy* provides a multidimensional array object and various derived objects (such as masked arrays and matrices).

+**Seaborn**

+Lastly, in order to clearly display in a graphical form my conclusion, I have imported *Seaborn*.
+This library is built on top of the *Matplotlib* data visualization library and can perform the exploratory analysis that I needed to show the result of my searches.

 **LOADING THE SET**